kumbulanit/t-sql/tech company/untitled/module 7/Lesson2_Modifying_and_Removing_Data.md

             THEN 'Invalid BaseSalary Data'
         ELSE 'No Change'
     END
-INTO @StatusChanges
+INTO @IsActiveChanges
 WHERE IsActive = 1;

 -- Log status changes
-INSERT INTO EmployeeStatusHistory (EmployeeID, PreviousStatus, NewStatus, Reason) SELECT
+INSERT INTO EmployeeIsActiveHistory (EmployeeID, PreviousIsActive, NewIsActive, Reason) SELECT
     EmployeeID,
-    CASE OldStatus WHEN 1 THEN 'Active' ELSE 'Inactive' END, CASE NewStatus WHEN 1 THEN 'Active' ELSE 'Inactive' END, ChangeReason
+    CASE OldIsActive WHEN 1 THEN 'Active' ELSE 'Inactive' END, CASE NewIsActive WHEN 1 THEN 'Active' ELSE 'Inactive' END, ChangeReason
-FROM @StatusChanges
+FROM @IsActiveChanges
-WHERE OldStatus != NewStatus;
+WHERE OldIsActive != NewIsActive;

 -- Report on changes made
 SELECT
     EmployeeName,
-    CASE OldStatus WHEN 1 THEN 'Active' ELSE 'Inactive' END AS PreviousStatus, CASE NewStatus WHEN 1 THEN 'Active' ELSE 'Inactive' END AS CurrentStatus, ChangeReason
+    CASE OldIsActive WHEN 1 THEN 'Active' ELSE 'Inactive' END AS PreviousIsActive, CASE NewIsActive WHEN 1 THEN 'Active' ELSE 'Inactive' END AS CurrentIsActive, ChangeReason
-FROM @StatusChanges
+FROM @IsActiveChanges
-WHERE OldStatus != NewStatus;
+WHERE OldIsActive != NewIsActive;
 ```

 ## DELETE Statement Fundamentals